 To make this all possible, Australia needs its regulations to keep up with technological innovations particularly in the realm of data and identity management.

-An article in ‘The Australian’ article Anti-money laundering rating boost demand after report found laws ‘unfit’ quoted a report by ACLEI and AUSTRAC published mid last year which highlights that technological catchup is required by Australia,
+An article in ‘The Australian’ article Anti-money laundering rating boost demand after a report found laws ‘unfit’ quoted a report by ACLEI and AUSTRAC published mid last year which highlights that technological catchup is required by Australia.

 “Financial intelligence agency AUSTRAC and policing watchdog — the Australian Commission for Law Enforcement Integrity — said that “existing anti-money-laundering and counter-terrorism financing legislation in Australia is increasingly unfit for purpose in the face of emerging technology”.

-This report does highlight that Australia is making steps to upgrade its compliance legislation to be aligned with Tranche 2 incrementally.
+This report does highlight that Australia is taking steps to upgrade its compliance legislation to be aligned with Tranche 2 incrementally.

 “Australia has a check on foreigners wishing to purchase residential properties, but there is no requirement to disclose the identity of individuals (or beneficial owners) behind foreign companies purchasing property.”